kasparnau/svg-to-jsx/README.md

 ## How It Works

-- Deconstruct the raw SVG file into individual objects using RegEx
+1. Deconstruct the raw SVG file into individual objects using RegEx
-- Build a React component out of the deconstructed SVG objects
+2. Build a React component out of the deconstructed SVG objects
-- Format the new React component using Prettier
+3. Format the new React component using Prettier
-- ✨ Your SVG is ready to be used within your React app
+4. ✨ Your SVG is ready to be used within your React app

-## Example Output
+## Example
 - Input: SVG export from Adobe Illustrator
 - Output: Formatted React component